debasishg/ml-readings/generative.md

 ## Deep Generative Models

+This document is meant to be a comprehensive collection of references for deep generative models.
+We start with a list of references for general ideas and then delve deep into each of the branches.

 References for deep generative models:

 * [Generative Models-1 - Deep Learning and Reinforcement Learning Summer School, Montreal, 2017, Ian Goodfellow](http://videolectures.net/deeplearning2017_goodfellow_generative_models/)